WHAT WE FUND

 Funding priorities

-Chimo support charities which use social interventions to support young people suffering from poor mental health
+Chimo Trust invests in charities that use community-based, social interventions to support young people suffering from poor mental health

-- who can show the statistical evidence and impact of their interventions;
+- that can evidence the impact of their interventions;

-- that have diversified funding streams, including preferably statutory funding, to ensure their long-term business model is both sustainable and scalable;
+- that have diversified funding streams to ensure the long-term sustainability of their business models;

-- which have annual income in excess of £200k but less than £2m in their social prescribing activities so our grants can have a meaningful impact on each charity’s work.
+- which have annual income between £200k and £2m (with a few exceptions) so our grants can have a meaningful impact on each charity’s work.

 GRANT TERMS